wolflegend523/HappyHackerHabits/backend/README.md

-need to run
+to run the backend
-npm install express cors
+- npm install
+- node server.js